-CEHD's policy breakfast series brings a research focus to the conversation about closing Minnesota's achievement gap.
+CEHD's policy breakfast series brings a research focus to the conversation about closing Minnesota's opportunity gap.
 Policy breakfast events examine the role of school leadership, early childhood education, reading and literacy, STEM education, and teacher preparation.
 Each event discusses the ways CEHD research can inform Minnesota's education policy.

 Recent policy attention has been focused on reforming early childhood and elementary education with limited focus on secondary schools.
 What are the unique challenges facing secondary schools, and how can school leaders best prepare and respond?